TJ-Feledy/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    - State is called a Single Source of Truth because the state of your whole app is stored in a single state object.
+State is immutable.
+The only way to change state is to emit an action using an object describing what happened.
+Reducers are just pure functions that take the previous state and an action and return the next state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    - The application state is your single source of truth for the entire app.
+The component state is basically a storage utility that is unique to that specific component.
+Updating the component state does not change the Application state.
+A good time to use component state over application state is when creating a form that needs to save user input and reset input fields.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    - Redux-thunk is a middleware.
+It allows us to perform another action between the action-creator and the reducer.
+Redux-thunk is specifically used to perform asynchronous actions so that we can make API calls from the action-creators.

 ## Project Set Up